kedsouza/AppServiceLinuxQuickRepo/README.md

 ## Project Goal
 ### The goal of the project is to provide a __**quick**__ method for engineers to get started on setting up Azure Environments.

+The resources you deploy will not match prefectly what you are trying to create, but they can be used as a **starting point**.

+## Reasonings

 Creating interconnected Azure resources can be time consuming:
 - Creation from the Azure Portal can involve a lot of clicks.
 - Using the Azure CLI can involve a lot of workload in terms of making sure you are typing the correct parameters.

-The resources you deploy will not match prefectly what you are trying to create, but they can be used as a **starting point**.